AlerianEmperor/Voxel-Cone-Tracing/README.md

-I really really hate people who download the code without staring anything!!! is your star so precious that it is such a waste to star this project, it is so frustrating to see so many people use the code without the proper respect.
+I really really hate people who download the code without staring anything!!! is your star so precious that it is such a waste to star this project, it is so frustrating to see so many people use the code without the proper respect, and for that reason, I have removed the code altogether, you can still access the code by starring the projects and send me an email at phansanglittleemperor@gmail.com .
 When I am done with this project, this github will gone forever!

 ![voxel_cone_tracing](https://user-images.githubusercontent.com/93391908/183626860-cde20023-95e8-44ca-8b38-88109f01a407.png)
 ![voxel_cone_tracing_4](https://user-images.githubusercontent.com/93391908/183627956-2f200bfc-354b-47ae-9fb7-1cac512aed9d.png)